 Can I Get a Non-Surgical Tummy Tuck?

 Since the main component of tummy tuck surgery involves bringing together and tightening separated abdominal muscles, there is currently no non-surgical technique that can achieve the same quality of results as a tummy tuck.
 However, our practice offers non-surgical treatment options to address loose skin in the body as well as excess fat, respectively.
-Venus Legacy® is a non-invasive technology from our medical spa that uses radiofrequency energy and Pulsed Electro Magnetic Fields to reduce cellulite and wrinkles, often resulting in tighter-looking skin.
-This in-office procedure can improve the face, body, or lower extremities for results that appear very natural.
-For pockets or bulges of excess fat, we also offer CoolSculpting® to slim and contour virtually any body area using controlled cooling technology.
+We offer CoolSculpting® to slim and contour virtually any body area using controlled cooling technology.
 As one of the most popular methods of non-surgical fat reduction available, CoolSculpting® can help smooth “love handles,” “bra rolls,” and other regions by removing up to 20 to 30 percent of fat in the treated area(s).
-With both Venus Legacy® and CoolSculpting®, there is no downtime necessary after the procedure.
+With CoolSculpting®, there is no downtime necessary after the procedure.
 Our team of aesthetic professionals can help you formulate the best treatment plan for your needs and cosmetic goals.

 What are the Risks of Tummy Tuck Surgery?

-The problems our plastic surgeons have encountered with tummy tuck surgery tend to be the same as issues that may arise for all cosmetic procedures.
+The problems our plastic surgeon has encountered with tummy tuck surgery tend to be the same as issues that may arise for all cosmetic procedures.
 Irregularity or asymmetry may persist, and touch-up surgery may be required.
 A number of patients develop fluid collections after their drains are removed.
 Sometimes this requires draining, which is done with a needle in the clinic.
 Rare instances of permanent fluid buildup have been reported.
 Treatment to correct lasting fluid accumulation involves another operation to remove the tissue lining that is continuing to form abnormal fluid.

 Additional Tummy Tuck FAQs